modl/modl.github.io/_posts/2013-09-30-current-state-of-charting.md

 ###What Are We Doing About It?

-MOD/L has assembled an elite team of charting experts to build upon our charting capabilities, and allow our charts to do all of this, and more.
+MOD/L has assembled an elite team of charting experts to build upon our charting capabilities, and allow our charts to do all of the above, and more.
 Each member of this team has reviewed and worked with various charting packages, frameworks and technologies over the years, including [HighCharts](http://highcharts.com), [D3](http://d3js.org), [Shinobi](http://shinobi.com) and many others.
 We are using the best parts of our own technologies, partnering and learning from others in this space, and combining all of it again set the bar on interactive financial charting.

 Go Imageless - use the metadata and intelligence, but not the raster image.